TSV 1861 Nördlingen

-The TSV 1861 Nördlingen is a German football club in the town of Nördlingen, Schwaben, formed in 1861.
+TSV 1861 Nördlingen is a German football club in the town of Nördlingen, Schwaben, formed in 1861.
 It plays its home games at the Gerd-Müller-Stadion which has a capacity of 10,000 spectators.
 Apart from football, the club offers 14 other sports departments, the most successful by far being the basketball-department which currently has a men's and women's team in the 2.
 Basketball Bundesliga (II).

 Basketball

 The club has two very successful basketball teams, the men's team now named Giants Nördlingen and the women's WWK Donau-Ries Nördlingen.
 Both the men's and women's team played in the 2.
 Basketball Bundesliga in 2008.
 The women's team belonged to the Basketball-Bundesliga for many years from 1989 before voluntarily withdrawing to the second division.
 The men's team won the Basketball-Regionalliga South-East (III) in 2003 and played in the 2.
 Bundesliga-Süd (II) which now is called 2.
 Bundesliga Pro-A until 2008, when the team achieved promotion to the Basketball Bundesliga.
 Once before, in the 1972–73 season, did the team reach this level, to finish last out of eight teams in the southern group of the Bundesliga and to be imideatelly relegated.

 The 2007–08 season was by far the most successful in the club's basketball history.
 Both the men's and women's senior teams won their league and earning promotion, with the women being especially dominant, winning 21 out of their 22 games, with a 63–72 defeat at home to ASC Theresianum Mainz being the only loss of the season.
 The men's team won the league championship on the strength of a 17-game winning streak, lasting until the end of the season.
 Both teams are eligible for Bundesliga promotion.